Amanmohane11/BagShop_E-Commerce/README.md

-**👜 Bag Shop – Online Store for Bags**
+**👜 Bag Shop – E-commerce Platform**
-Bag Shop is a web-based e-commerce platform where users can browse and purchase different types of bags.
-It is developed using Node.js and Express.js for the backend, EJS for the frontend, and MongoDB to store product and user data.
+Bag Shop is a full-stack e-commerce web application designed for seamless online shopping and administrative management.
+The platform is developed using Node.js and Express.js for the backend, EJS (Embedded JavaScript) for dynamic frontend rendering, and MongoDB as the primary database.

-**🔑 Key Features:**
+**🔐 Key Features**

-**Two User Roles:**-Admin can add, edit, and manage bag products.
+**User Authentication with Encryption & Decryption:**
+Secure login and logout functionality with encrypted user credentials ensures data protection and privacy.

+**Role-Based Access Control:**
+**Supports two user roles:**

+**Admin:** Can manage products, view users, and oversee the platform.

-                 -Buyers can view products, add items to the cart, and place orders.
+**Buyer:** Can browse bags, add to cart, and place orders.

-**Secure Login System:**-User login and logout are secured using encryption and decryption techniques.

-**Product Sorting and Filtering:**-Buyers can sort products by popularity or newest and filter by category or discount.

-**Work in Progress:**-Additional features like wishlist, order history, and an admin dashboard are being developed.
+**Frontend with EJS:**
+The UI is rendered using EJS templates to dynamically display content from the server.

+**Backend with Node.js & Express.js:**
+RESTful APIs handle user sessions, product management, and transaction flow.

+**Database Integration with MongoDB:**
+Efficient data storage and retrieval for users, products, and orders.

+**🚧 Work in Progress**
+This project is actively being developed.
+Upcoming features include:

+Payment gateway integration

+Order history tracking

+Product filtering and search

+Improved admin dashboard

 ![Image](https://github.com/user-attachments/assets/3aa53636-1690-4f90-9e52-7560cf2c7196)